BenjieFiftysix/Map-Integration/Readme.md

 ### Map with website navigation bar:
 [*Example*](https://benjiefiftysix.github.io/integration/WithTitleBar/index.html)
+Note: The styles for the navigation bar in the example don't seem to work.
+Just imagine it looks like the navigation bar in the rest of the gcop.scot website.

 To use this one, you can use an Iframe, which allows you to display the map from [benjiefiftysix.github.io](https://benjiefiftysix.github.io/) inside your website.
 To add it to a page, add the code `<iframe src="https://benjiefiftysix.github.io/">` into the html.
 I am not farmiliar with wordpress, and don't know how to make it the correct size.